Axiom Geomatics logo

 Calgary Real Property Reports, Window Wells & Air Conditioning Units: What You Need To Know

-In 2008, the City of Calgary updated Land Use Bylaw 1P2007.
-Since then, a significant number of our clients have struggled with the new regulations regarding window wells and air conditioning (A/C) units.
+In 2008, and again in 2022, the City of Calgary updated Land Use Bylaw 1P2007.
+Since then, many of our clients have struggled with the new regulations regarding window wells and air conditioning (A/C) units.

-Firstly: Air conditioning units (A/C units) are now only allowed to encroach, or project, up to 1.0 meters into the required side yard (the area at the side of your property).
-As the side yard is typically 1.2 meters this means that a air conditioning unit needs to be at least .2 from the side of your property.
-This comes from land use bylaw 1p2007 Section 337-10
+Firstly: Air conditioning units (A/C units) are now only allowed to project, up to 1.0 meters into the required side yard (the area at the side of your property).
+As the side yard is typically 1.2 meters this means that an air conditioning unit needs to be at least .2 from the side of your property.
+This comes from land use bylaw 1P2007 Section 337-10.

-Secondly: In a similar way to air conditioning unit bylaws, window wells are allowed to encroach up to 0.8 meters into the side yard.
-Assuming the typical 1.2 meter side yard this means that your window wells must be at least .4 from the side property line.
+Secondly: In a similar way to air conditioning unit bylaws, window wells are allowed to project up to 0.8 meters into the side yard.
+Assuming the typical 1.2 meter side yard this means that your window wells must be at least 0.4 meters from the side property line.
 This information comes from Section 337-1.2 of the same bylaw.

 Thirdly: At least one side of your property must be clear of projections by 1.2 meters.
 These projections include A/C units, window wells, and cantilevers.
 This comes from both Section 337 - 10 and Section 337-1.2 of the Land use bylaw.